rdsea/bigdataplatforms/tutorials/hadoop/hadoop-hive.md

 Make sure that you have **ssh** installed in your machine.
 >We will have only 1 account for all participants so DO NOT change the system configuration and account information.

+Some important ports for check:
+- **9870**: for Hadoop NameNode management.
+For example, goto http://localhost:9870 to check NameNode
+- **8088**: for Resource Manager UI.
+For example, goto http://localhost:8088/to check the cluster
+-
 ## 2. Exercises
 ### Access the system

 ```
 ssh [USER_NAME]@[MASTER_IP]
 ```